-Burmese Pythons are among the most problematic invasive species in Florida’s Everglades.
-They’re invading the area entirely, taking over the land and killing many of the Swamp’s native species.
+The Burmese Python is among the most problematic invasive species in Florida’s Everglades.
+They invade the area entirely, taking over the land, and killing many of the Swamp’s native species.
 The presence of Pythons in the Everglades is a nightmare for conservation efforts.
 Furthermore, Everglades experts think that the Python invasion may be the worst to ever affect the Everglades.
-There have been a number of different efforts made in an attempt to handle the Python problem.
-Recently, hunters and contractors have been invited into the historic wetlands to provide assistance in killing and removing these pests from the Everglades.
-Airboat Rides Fort Lauderdale understands how detrimental Pythons are to the ecosystem.
-That’s why we invite you to learn more about the Burmese Python invasion in the Everglades in this post from our blog.

-What Makes The Invasion Of Pythons So Bad?
+What Makes The Invasion Of Burmese Pythons So Bad?

 The Everglades is home to tons of unique and fragile wildlife that is being killed off by Pythons.
 Ultimately, the presence of Pythons could lead to certain species becoming extinct.
 Of course, this goes against all of the conservation efforts put in place over the years.
 Pythons begin with small, easier to kill animals.
 Raccoons, rabbits, and rats are among the number one prey for the Pythons.
-But, older Pythons have been spotted killing larger prey.
-Deer, alligators, and more are also being affected by the invasive Burmese Python.
+But, older Pythons can kill larger prey.
+This affects deer, alligators, and more.
 Upwards of 100,000 pythons are thought to be in the Florida Everglades.
 For the most part, these Pythons are the offspring of pets that irresponsible owners released into the wild.
 These massive snakes can weigh up to 200 pounds, and have incredible strength that poses a threat to animals of all kinds.

-The Python Invasion Doesn’t End In The Everglades
+The Burmese Python Invasion Doesn’t End In The Everglades